COVID-19 vaccines are available in North Carolina to everyone ages 5 and older.

-CDC recommends everyone 12 years and older should get a COVID-19 vaccination to help protect against COVID-19.
+CDC recommends everyone 5 years and older should get a COVID-19 vaccination to help protect against COVID-19.
 Widespread vaccination is a critical tool to help stop the pandemic.
 Getting your child or teen vaccinated can bring you one step closer to enjoying the activities you miss.
-Children 12 years and older are able to get the Pfizer-BioNTech COVID-19 Vaccine.
+Children 5 years and older are able to get the Pfizer-BioNTech COVID-19 Vaccine.
+Booster recommended for those who are 12 years and older

 What you should know: